 How To Get The Most Out Of The Sweat App During Your Pregnancy

-So if you’re an expectant mother who is looking to continue her health and fitness journey with one of these new programs, what can you do to get the most out of the Sweat app?
+If you’re an expectant mother looking to continue your health and fitness journey with one of Sweat’s three pregnancy programs, you might be wondering what you can do to get the most out of the Sweat app.

 Make sure your pregnancy settings are turned on

-Once your healthcare provider has cleared you to participate in one of Sweat’s new pregnancy programs, you’ll need to make sure your pregnancy settings are turned on within the Sweat app.
+Once your healthcare provider has cleared you to participate in Pregnancy with Kayla, Pregnancy with Kelsey or Pregnancy Barre with Britany, you’ll need to make sure your pregnancy settings are turned on within the Sweat app.

 Update your profile by tapping on your avatar in the top right-hand corner of your screen, select “My Profile” and scroll down to where it says “Pregnant”.
 Tap this option and you’ll then be asked to indicate your pregnancy status.
 We only use this information to make sure we’re providing you with pregnancy-related workouts.